Marine Conservation Zones

 To showcase the potential benefits from the proposed network of Marine Conservation Zones (MCZs) in English and offshore Welsh waters, The Wildlife Trusts commissioned a report from The Centre for Marine and Coastal Policy Research at Plymouth University.

 The report analysed the provision of ecosystem services and processes across the entire recommended MCZ network of 127 sites and carried out more detailed analysis of four recommended MCZs (North of Celtic Deep, Holderness Inshore, Kingmere and Torbay).
-You can see the full report below and if you head to each of the four rMCZ webpages, you can see the more detailed case studies there.
+You can see the full report below and if you head to each of the four rMCZ webpages (for the sites listed above), you can see the more detailed case studies there.

 |Securing the benefits of MCZs.pdf||2.39 MB|